mcollard0/KC-New-Restaurants/architecture.md

 - Sanitize all user input in email templates
 - Rate limiting on email sends to prevent spam

+#### Logging Security
+- All MongoDB URIs are sanitized before logging to prevent credential exposure
+- Email addresses are masked in logs (showing only first 2 characters)
+- Sensitive configuration values should never appear in plain text logs
+- Regular cleanup of old log files to prevent credential leakage

 ### 12. Known Issues & Future Enhancements

 #### Current Limitations